marlenehuber91/lunchify/docs/SystemDocumentation.md

 ### Admin Flow:
 1. Log in as admin.
 2. View all receipts and statistics.
+3. Review automatically detected anomalies.
+4. Delete/Edit Reimbursements.
+5. Approve/Reject Reimbursements.
-3. Export data for payroll.
+6. Export data for payroll.
-4. Manage refund rules and users.
+7. Manage refund rules and users.
-5. Detect anomalies.

 ---